Profiling sponsors is a creative way to connect them with your community.

 What is your favourite place to eat:

-What is your favourite day trip:
+Where is your favourite day trip to:

 Tell me a little bit about your business: